 Yes.
 Empty, clear plastic water bottles may be brought into the venue and refilled at water stations inside Cuthbert.

-Can I bring blankets and lawn chairs?
+Can I bring towels, yoga mats, or lawn chairs?

 Is the concert really free?